AndroidLloydWebber/proximity/README.md

 ## Project Description
 User submitted data centered around current events and news.
 Google map markers then geolocate submissions from address input to display on map in UI.
 Users connect to information by clicking on map markers for more details.

+## Sketch of Final Product
+See attached photo

 ## APIs to be used
 	# For Core Functionality
 	1. Google Maps - Markers highlight event locations